 Zack joined Watsi on November 25th, 2013.
-Seven years ago, Zack joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Zack's most recent donation traveled 8,500 miles to support Lekitony, a hardworking and kind 13-year-old boy from Kenya, to fund corrective leg surgery so he can walk easily.
+Eight years ago, Zack joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Zack's most recent donation traveled 1,900 miles to support Anthonie, a 9-year-old boy from Haiti, to fund overseas prep and transportation for his life-saving heart surgery.

 Lekitony is a kind 13-year-old boy from Kenya.
 He is the youngest in a family of nine children.
 He and his family are from a Maasai community in a remote village where people mainly practice livestock keeping to support themselves.
 He is very hardworking and helps his parents look after the cattle in search of pasture and water.
 Lekitony was diagnosed with right genu valgum, meaning his right leg is bowed inward, causing his knees to touch.
 This condition is typically caused by an excessive accumulation of fluoride in the bones, often stemming from contaminated drinking water.
 As a result, he has a difficult time walking and experiences pain.
 Our medical partner, African Mission Healthcare Foundation, is requesting $880 to fund corrective surgery for Lekitony.
 The procedure is scheduled to take place on July 15th.
 Treatment will hopefully restore Lekitony's mobility, allow him to participate in a variety of activities, and greatly decrease his risk of future complications.
 Lekitony shares, “When I run, my knees knock and I fall.
 Also, most of the time my knees hurt.”